mars-project/mars/docs/source/getting-started.rst

            [1., 1., 1.],
            [1., 1., 1.]]))

-Tensor can be saved to external files, for instance, HDF5.
+Tensors can be saved to external files, for instance, HDF5.

 .. code-block:: python